hilfran-marquez/Hilfran-Marquez/README.md

 <h1> Hi there! 👋, my name is Hilfran Marquez. </h1>

-With over 5 years of diverse experience spanning roles as a Project Manager, Systems Administrator, and Technical Support, I bring a holistic understanding of information technology.
-My career journey reflects a passion for customer support and a commitment to delivering exceptional technical solutions.
-My focus is on efficient problem-solving and providing top-notch technical support to drive success in the IT field.
+With over 5 years of diverse experience in IT, I've successfully led projects, managed complex systems, and provided technical support in various industries.
+My roles have included Project Manager, System Administrator, IT Consultant, and Technical Support, where I've demonstrated a strong ability to adapt to different environments and deliver results.
+My career journey reflects a deep passion for customer support and a strong commitment to delivering exceptional technical solutions.
+I specialize in efficient problem-solving and providing high-quality technical support that ensures customer satisfaction and success.

-In addition, I have developed strong skills in project management, team leadership, technology equipment management and customer service.
-My proactive, results-oriented approach and analytical skills have enabled me to successfully tackle challenges and contribute to the growth of the organizations I have worked for.
+Throughout my career, I have consistently focused on improving operational efficiency, ensuring seamless technology integration to achieve business goals and establishing excellent communication with customers.
+My experience includes project management, system administration, network administration, cybersecurity, quality assurance, virtualization, IT equipment management, website development and management.

-Currently, I am getting into the world of Blockchain, Cloud Services and Cybersecurity.
+Currently, I'm getting into Cybersecurity and Blockchain.
 My passion for technology pushes me to learn how technologies that have a big impact on the world work.

 <h2>Technologies</h2>